Events & Announcements

 Greetings from the Zoom-o-sphere, Friends!

 Like most of my fellow writers and professors, I am still conducting a full literary and academic life--but instead of bookstores and classrooms, these adventures are now taking place online.
+Here's an update on what is happening:

 Three anthologies released in Fall 2020 in which I'm thrilled to be included: